 • The GdbServer may be instructed to break on processor exception or to let the processor jump in its exception handler transparently.
 When used with an extra parameter, this setting can apply to a single processor instead of all.
-Exception catching is enabled by default but can be disabled globaly by adding the X flag to the the SOCLIB_GDB environment variable.

 ''' (gdb) monitor except 1 # enable for all processors (gdb) monitor except 0 2 # disable for thread 2 (processor 1) '''